NCERT Exemplar Class 12 Physics Solutions Chapter 12 Atoms

 Answer:

-The equivalent electric current due to rotation of charge is given by
+The equivalent electric current due to the rotation of charge is given by

 $i=\frac{Q}{T}=Q \times f $ where f is the frequency

-In hydrogen atom an electron in ground state revolves on a circular orbit whose radius is equal to the Bohr radius.
-Let the velocity of the electron is v
+In a hydrogen atom, an electron in the ground state revolves on a circular orbit whose radius is equal to the Bohr radius.
+Let the velocity of the electron be v

 $f=\frac{2\pi a_{0}}{v}$